typora/support.typora.io/_posts/2018-10-22-Spellcheck.md

 ### Windows 8/10

-Typora use the system spellcheck on Windows ≥ 8 by default, but you could still choose to use the built-in spellcheck module in Typora, instead of install language support for whole system, just click the pulldown button, and select “Install dictionary file only for Typora“.
+Typora uses the system spellcheck on Windows ≥ 8 by default, but you could still choose to use the built-in spellcheck module in Typora, instead of install language support for whole system, just click the pulldown button, and select “Install dictionary file only for Typora“.

 ![CleanShot 2018-10-22 at 21.57.11@2x](/media/spellcheck/CleanShot 2018-10-22 at 21.57.11@2x.png)